Zmrihawy/Webutvikling-project3/README.md

 We deployed three methods of testing, unit testing with jest, end-to-end testing with cypress and Chai mocha super testing.
 All unit tests can be found in client directory in tests folder.
 Run `npm test` run all tests.
 The cypress tests can be found in the cypress folder.
 The Chai mocha tests can be found in the server directory.
-In addition we implemented the use of proptypes in our react component structures which is a form of validation that ensures the right type of props are always passed to a react component.

 ### Unit Testing
 We decided to use unit testing for testing individual components.
 This was done by making snapshot tests for the major